ali-bahrainian/arithmetic-icl-interpretability/README.md

 ### Activation Patching

-Our experiments with Activation Patching are presented in:
+Our experiments with activation patching are presented in:

 * `notebooks/patching_experiments_pythia_12b.ipynb`

+All helper functions used to perform activation patching are located in `src/patching.py`.

 ### Activation Patching with Corrupted Prompts